rohitpenumarti/Data-Mining/README.md

  - implement the BFR algorithm on a given dataset

 ### Final Project
-This is the final project which is an extension of assignment 3 ([link](https://github.com/rohitpenumarti/Data-Mining/tree/master/FinalProject)).
+This is the final project which is an extension of assignment 3 ([link](https://github.com/rohitpenumarti/Data-Mining/tree/master/FinalProject)) (competition_pickle.py has the final code and train.py has the training file; the notebooks show some of the feature engineering and hyperparameter tuning).
 For this project, we had to lower the RMSE value to a suitable value.
 To achieve this, I created many new features using the user and business data provided as a part of the Yelp dataset challenge, and then I created the model and used Bayesian optimization to tune the hyperparameters (hyperopt).
 I then used the hybrid recommendation system to give the results.